Maya Gabeira: Career

 She is the subject of the 2022 documentary film Maya and the Wave.

+In 2022, she was named UNESCO Champion for Ocean and Youth.

 Personal life

 Gabeira is the daughter of Fernando Gabeira, one of the founding members of the Green Party of Brazil.
 Her father is the son of Lebanese immigrants.
 Her mother, Yamê Reis, is a Brazilian fashion designer.